 This course will review the elements of effective technical writing.
 The course will identify the types and nature of documents created by professionals in clinical and regulatory affairs and will provide the student with the opportunities to develop skills needed to successfully author and edit such documents.

-This course covers the regulation of medical devices by government and the requirements to demonstrate safety and efficacy to the government prior to the device being allowed by them on the market.
-This demonstration is called a "submission".
-This course focuses strictly on medical devices, with an emphasis on the orthopaedic industry.
+This course covers the regulation of medical devices by government and the requirements to demonstrate safety and efficacy to the government prior to the device being allowed on the market.
+This demonstration is called a "submission."
+This course focuses strictly on medical devices with an emphasis on the orthopaedic industry.

-This course is an overview of Good Clinical Processes (GCP) involved in the device approval process, the regulations that govern IDE studies, the roles of the Sponsor, the Investigator, the CRO, and/or subjects in meeting standards of GCP in conducting and participating in FDA mandated trials within the USA.
-Included will be Informed Consent and Adverse Event exercises as well as Essential Document development and review.
+This course is an overview of Good Clinical Processes (GCP) involved in the device approval process; the regulations that govern IDE studies; and the roles of the Sponsor, the Investigator, the CRO and/or subjects in meeting standards of GCP in conducting and participating in FDA-mandated trials within the U.S.A.
+Included will be informed consent and adverse event exercises as well as essential document development and review.

 This course focuses on the fundamentals of medical device clinical trials with emphasis on the development, execution and management of a multi-center clinical study.

 This learning session is an overview of clinical monitoring and auditing skills required in an IDE device clinical trial.
-The roles of the Sponsor, the Investigator, the IRB/IEC, the CRO, and/or subjects in meeting standards of GCP (FDA or ICH) in conducting and participating in FDA mandated trials within the USA will be developed with the students.
-This learning opportunity consists of a comprehensive review of clinical monitoring covering the accepted and mandated monitoring types; the essential document review; the test article accountability review, reporting, rules and regulations; the compliance requirements and corrective action plans; and follow up to the corrective action plans.
-This course will cover the similarities and differences between the FDA regulations and the ICH GCP (E6) guideline.
-This course reviews key documents and elements of the clinical investigation including source and data in relation to the study file and accepted practice.
+The roles of the Sponsor, the Investigator, the IRB/IEC, the CRO and/or subjects in meeting standards of GCP (FDA or ICH) in conducting and participating in FDA-mandated trials within the U.S.A. will be developed with the students.
+This learning opportunity consists of a comprehensive review of clinical monitoring, covering the accepted and mandated monitoring types; the essential document review; the test article accountability review, reporting, rules and regulations; the compliance requirements and corrective action plans; and follow-up to the corrective action plans.
+This course will cover the similarities and differences between the FDA regulations and the ICH GCP (E6) guidelines.
+This course reviews key documents and elements of the clinical investigation, including source and data in relation to the study file and accepted practice.
 This course will develop the audit skill and responsibilities required of the Sponsor, Investigator and IRB/IEC.
-In addition, this course will develop the plan and education required to prepare the student to understand and be able to undertake an Investigative site or sponsor site for a regulatory body inspection.
-Included in this review will be monitor plan development and implementation, formal monitor report development, informed consent development review and finalization, site development of file systems and reporting procedures for specific and mandated elements of an IDE clinical trial.
+In addition, this course will develop the plan and education required to prepare the student to understand and be able to undertake an investigative site or sponsor site for a regulatory body inspection.
+Included in this review will be monitor plan development and implementation, formal monitor report development, informed consent development review and finalization, site development of file systems, and reporting procedures for specific and mandated elements of an IDE clinical trial.

 The individuals who will challenge you to learn: